Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

-From Fig.\ref{fig_orbitclass} we find that, no matter what symmetry does the orbital has, the wave functions at vH1 and vH2 will take the form of Table.I as long as the following conditions are satisfied: (1) vH1 and vH2 have opposite eigenvalues for $m'$ and same eigenvalues for $m''$.
+From Fig.\ref{fig_orbitclass} we find that, no matter what symmetry does the orbital has, the wave functions at vH1 and vH2 will take the form of Fig.1(c) as long as the following conditions are satisfied: (1) vH1 and vH2 have opposite eigenvalues for $m'$ and same eigenvalues for $m''$.
 (2) vH1 and vH2 are made of the same orbital type.
-These conditions result in the wave functions in Table.I, which is crucial for the emergence of loop current order.
+These conditions result in the wave functions in Fig.1(c), which is crucial for the emergence of loop current order.

-\section{Details on derivation of effective model $H_{eff}$}
+\section{Details on derivation of effective model $H_{\rm{eff}}$}

-More details on the derivation of $H_{eff}$ in the main text are given as follows.
+More details on the derivation of $H_{\rm{eff}}$ in the main text are given as follows.
 We start from the Hamiltonian $H(k)$ of the 9-band model~\cite{Li2023kagome}, with basis chosen as $\{\tilde \Phi\}=\{\tilde d_A,\tilde d_B,\tilde d_C,\tilde p_{1A}^-,\tilde p_{1B}^-,\tilde p_{1C}^-,\tilde p_{2A}^-,\tilde p_{2B}^-,\tilde p_{2C}^- \}$.
 Here $\tilde d$ orbitals are: \bea \tilde d_A&=&-\frac{1}{2}d_{A,xz}+\frac{\sqrt{3}}{2}d_{A,yz}\nonumber\\ \tilde d_B&=&-\frac{1}{2}d_{B,xz}-\frac{\sqrt{3}}{2}d_{B,yz} \nonumber\\ \tilde d_C&=&d_{C,xz}. \eea The orbitals $\tilde p_{\sigma\alpha}^-$ with $\sigma=1,2$, $\alpha=A,B,C$ are superpositions of $p$ orbitals at the four out-of-plane Sb sites with negative eigenvalue of $M_z$. $\tilde p_{\sigma\alpha}^-\equiv(\tilde p_{\sigma\alpha}-M_z\tilde p_{\sigma\alpha})/\sqrt{2}$, and $\tilde p_{\sigma\alpha}$ is shown in Fig.\ref{fig_orbitsign}(b) with $\sigma=1,2$ representing the two Sb sites above the kagome plane, which are explicitly written as: \bea \tilde p_{1A}&=&-\frac{1}{\sqrt{2}}p_{1x}-\frac{1}{\sqrt{6}}p_{1y}-\frac{1}{\sqrt{3}}p_{1z},\ \tilde p_{2A}=\frac{1}{\sqrt{2}}p_{2x}+\frac{1}{\sqrt{6}}p_{2y}-\frac{1}{\sqrt{3}}p_{2z}, \nonumber\\ \tilde p_{1B}&=&\frac{1}{\sqrt{2}}p_{1x}-\frac{1}{\sqrt{6}}p_{1y}-\frac{1}{\sqrt{3}}p_{1z},\ \tilde p_{2B}=-\frac{1}{\sqrt{2}}p_{2x}+\frac{1}{\sqrt{6}}p_{2y}-\frac{1}{\sqrt{3}}p_{2z} \nonumber\\ \tilde p_{1C}&=&\sqrt{\frac{2}{3}}p_{1y}-\frac{1}{\sqrt{3}}p_{1z},\ \tilde p_{2C}=-\sqrt{\frac{2}{3}}p_{2y}-\frac{1}{\sqrt{3}}p_{2z} \eea